Educational and Community Services

 The Academic Intervention Clinic, a program sponsored by the HDC, provides school-aged children and adolescents with educational support in the areas of math and reading.
 Student clinicians conduct state-of-the-art academic evaluations, develop and implement a comprehensive intervention program, provide on-going progress monitoring, and consult with parents and teachers.
 The program is housed within the HDC with student clinicians also providing services in local elementary schools.
 Faculty-student collaborative research experiences that focus on applied practice are available to undergraduate students.

 Center for Communication Disorders

 The Center for Communication Disorders provides diagnostic and intervention services to clients ranging in age from infants to the elderly.
-Graduate and undergraduate student clinicians, under the supervision of licensed speech-language pathologists (SLPs), work in the clinic with clients who have communication disorders of all types including problems with voice, stuttering, speech sound production, hearing, traumatic brain injury, aphasia, and language.
+Graduate and undergraduate student clinicians, under the supervision of licensed speech-language pathologists (SLPs), work in the clinic with clients who would like support for voice, stuttering, speech sound production, hearing, traumatic brain injury, aphasia, and language disorders.
 The Center is located on the first floor of the Human Sciences and Services building and provides services at no cost to all clients.
 Contact Kay Hagedorn at 715-836-4185 for additional information or to request services.

 Continuing Education links the campus and the community by providing a variety of credit and noncredit learning opportunities.
 The unit, in cooperation with the University’s colleges, provides graduate and undergraduate courses both on- and off-campus in formats convenient to adult learners.
 Continuing Education courses are open to the general public.
 For additional information, call 715-836-3636 or visit the website.